melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"

 Do you feel the same?
-I would like to invite you to try this technique.
+Try this technique!
 It will surely change your perspective.